awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* boolean
 - *Default:* true

-If set to true, the Construct will create default EKS nodegroups or node provisioners (based on the autoscaler mechanism used).

-There are three types of nodes:
- * Nodes for critical jobs which use on-demand instances, high speed disks and workload isolation
- * Nodes for shared worklaods which uses spot instances and no isolation to optimize costs
- * Nodes for notebooks which leverage a cost optimized configuration for running EMR managed endpoints and spark drivers/executors.
+The flag to create default Karpenter Node Provisioners for:  * Critical jobs which use on-demand instances, high speed disks and workload isolation  * Shared workloads which use EC2 Spot Instances and no isolation to optimize costs  * Notebooks which leverage a cost optimized configuration for running EMR managed endpoints and spark drivers/executors.

 ---